13.2 C

 Share post:

-Cognac is one of the world’s most renowned and esteemed spirits, known for its exquisite taste and rich history.
+Cognac, one of the world’s most renowned and esteemed spirits, is known for its exquisite taste and rich history.
 But have you ever wondered how this delicious drink is produced?
-In this article, we will take a closer look at the process of making Cognac.
+In this article, we will take a closer look at the process of making Cognac, from the hand-picked grapes to the blending process.

 After the fermentation process is complete, the resulting wine is distilled twice in copper pot stills.
 The first distillation produces a low-grade spirit known as “brouillis,” which is then distilled again to produce the final spirit.
 This second distillation process is crucial, as it separates the alcohol from the water and impurities, resulting in a pure and clear spirit.